aws-samples/mlops-pipeline-prestodb/blog_post.md

     model and operations in the [`config`](./config.yml) file.
 In the `aws` section, specify the `enable_network_isolation` status,
     `security_group_ids`, and `subnets` based on your network isolation preferences.
-View more information on network configurations [here](https://docs.aws.amazon.com/sagemaker/latest/dg/mkt-algo-model-internet-free.html):
+View more information on network configurations and preferences
+    [here](https://docs.aws.amazon.com/sagemaker/latest/dg/mkt-algo-model-internet-free.html):

 ``` yaml